jessupjs/lensing/readme.md

 ## Lensing

 #### Note
-This plugin for OpenSeadragon is currently in development and is not ready for use.
+This plugin introduces a lens to the OpenSeadragon viewer with several characteristic features, including hi-res magnification, physical measurements, exportable snapshots, customized overlays, and localized filtering.
+The overlays and filters in particular can be extended to support application-specific tasks.

 #### Refs.
 + [npm](https://www.npmjs.com/package/lensing) - `npm i lensing`